If you have a garden, you will surely see some bad garden bugs – insects, pests, flies, caterpillars, and wasps every day.

 Others produce waxy, fluffy coatings to conceal themselves.
 These bugs come in a variety of sizes and colors, but all cause the same sorts of problems.

 When you find your plant leaves coated with sweet, sticky honeydew, it’s a sure sign you have a soft-scale insect invasion.

-It’s important that you clean up the sticky mess and eliminate the pests for the health of your entire garden.
+It’s important that you clean up the sticky mess and sooty mold along with eliminating the garden pest for the health of your entire garden.

 Slugs and Snails

 Slugs and Snails are not insects.
 They are gastropods and members of the mollusk family.

 They have a single ventral foot by which they propel themselves along and also digest their food.